Field Breaks Art Club

 Why not take time out and join in with one of our short on-line art classes?
 Designed to inspire and motivate, the workshops are relaxed and fun, with an emphasis on experimentation.
 Each class will introduce a topic or demonstrate a technique for you to try at home.
 Join in during the class and chat to others for inspiration and ideas.

-Monday 12th January 2026, 10:00am to 11:30am
+Monday 9th February 2026, 10:00am to 11:30am

-We will learn how to use a variety of different marks to bring interest and help describe this lovely scene.
-Using a simple palette of colours, you will use this restriction to help you focus on the main subject and give a loose, sketchy feel to this otherwise complicated view.
-All the elements in this scene are chosen to be easy to draw, and we will break down the composition into separate parts before linking them all together with colour.
-Suitable for all abilities.
+We will invent a variety of different marks with our pen to bring interest to this Wintery view of Chesterfield market place.
+Using a very simple palette of just two colours, you will use this restriction to help you focus on the main subject and give a loose, sketchy feel to this otherwise complicated view, focussing more on the temperature and values of your paints.

-Snowy landscape using acrylic paints
+Frosty morning landscape using acrylic paints

-Friday 23rd January 2026, 10:00am to 11:30am
+Monday 23rd February 2026, 10:00am to 11:30am

 Join us with your acrylic paints and enjoy creating the drama of low winter sunshine in this step-by-step workshop.
 Starting off with a coloured background, we will use the warm tone to help emphasise how bright and cold the shadows of snow are in comparison.
 Simplifying the palette into just a few colours, learn the importance of strong composition to create a striking and pleasing winter scene.
 Suitable for all abilities.

 You will need: Any surface to paint on, preferably primed first with a white emulsion to stop the paint soaking in - watercolour paper, canvas or board will do fine, at whatever size you feel comfortable with.
-A selection of brushes, a palette and water pot, plus the following colours (or as near as you have) White (preferably titanium) cerulean blue, ultramarine blue, or any other blue you have.
+A selection of brushes, a palette and water pot, plus the following colours (or as near as you have) White (preferably titanium) yellow ochre,cerulean blue, ultramarine blue, or any other blue you have.
 Finally burnt sienna.

 Once you have signed up to a class, you will receive a confirmation by email.